 - Tommie Copper – Is Working

-My Favorite post from the week: The Runner’s World Event is Next Week!
+My Favorite post from the week: What is Fast and Does It Matter

-I bounced between 141 and 145 and is a little lower than I want to be for this point in my training.
-Next year for the marathon I want to be around 140, but for now I want to stay right around 145-150.
+I bounced between 143 and 147 and is a little lower than I want to be for this point in my training cycles.
+Next year for the marathon I want to be around 140, but now I want to stay right around 145-150.
 It seems that I am still loosing, even though I am not trying, guess it means, that I get to eat more .

-No real injuries, but I have continued to experience some discomfort and tiredness in my hamstrings, butt cheeks (periformis) and right hip, they are also improving considerably over the past week.
-Those 3 days of rest did help.
+No real injuries, but I have continued to experience some discomfort and tiredness in my hamstrings, butt cheeks (periformis) and right hip.- so I took really took off three days this week and it seemed to help a lot.

 Mizuno Elixir 7

-Still have 161.9 miles on them.
-No runs in them this week.
+Now have 161.9 miles on them.
 I love the shoe, but it seems that when I run in them the zero drop exacerbates any of my form flaws and I have plenty.
-I plan to use them as my change of pace shoe with the Elixir’s and Sonic 3’s after my racing season is over.
-Personal Purchase.
+I plan to use them as my change of pace shoe with the Elixir’s and Sonic 3’s.

 Adidas Adizero Sonic 3